-If your child seems confused about their gender, it's usual for parents to feel puzzled or worried.
+If your child seems confused about their gender, it's usual for parents to also feel puzzled or worried.
 But there is help available to support you and your child.

 When should I seek help for my child?

-You may seek support for your child before puberty starts, which can be as young as age 9 or 10.
+You may seek support for your child before puberty starts, which can begin as young as age 9 or 10.
 The physical changes that occur at puberty, such as the development of breasts or facial hair, can increase a young person's feelings of unhappiness about their body or gender.

 Who can help?